udacity/create-your-own-adventure/english/marshmallow.md

 [Click here] (00_8_Agent/The_name_is_Bond_Milton_Bond.md) to vote for a Special Agent [click here] (london/london.md) to vote for london

 January 2017 approaches.
-You have two presidential [candidates](candidates/candidates.md) to vote for.
+You have two presidential candidates to vote for.

+These are Americas two best [candidates](candidates/candidates.md) for the presidency.

 [Click](vote-the-president/trump/trump.md) here to vote for Donald Trump.